kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Click the "**Write**" button.
 You will be taken back to the **WriteTags** screen, and the "**EPC to write**" field will be populated with the rider's tag number.
 ![HPVMgr WriteTags screen](./images/hpvmgr_writetags.png "HPVMgr WriteTags screen")
 1. Ensure the tag you wish to write to is in place near the selected antenna, click "**Read Tags**" to refresh the inventory list.
+1. The discovered tags will be listed in order of signal strength.
+A larger (ie. less negative) number represents a stronger signal.
+For the patch antenna, a tag in contact with the antenna should have a RSSI in the -15dB to -20dB range.
+Anything significantly lower (-40db or less) is likely to be tens of centimetres away, and not the tag you want.
-1. Select the relevant tag by clicking on it in the list.
+1. Select the desired tag by clicking on it in the list.
 It will be added to the "**Destination tag**" field.
 1. Click "**Write**" to write the new EPC to the tag.
 If the write is successful, it will be highlighted green in the list.
 If not, try moving the tag with respect to the antenna and trying again.
+(It's possible for a failed write to corrupt the EPC of the destination tag, so if it seems to vanish from the list, see if a new tag has appeared with a similar RSSI.)
 1. Give the tags to the rider.
 1. Save changes before exiting the HPVMgr application, so the tag write dates are stored in the database.
 1. If necessary, **restart CrossMgrImpinj** and ensure it connects to the tag reader.